Sheriff H.W. “Billy” Hancock

 Hancock has received numerous outstanding service awards from the DEA, the National Department of Transportation for his assistance in their training program.
 He has been honored by the Royal Canadian Mounted Police for his teaching contributions to that country and has received the Georgia Deputy Sheriff of the Year Award two times.
 Hancock was appointed and has served as a Board Member of the Georgia Peace Officer’s Standards and Training Council (the ABAC Region).
 He is past Vice-President of the Georgia Peace Officers Association and is an active member of both the Georgia and National Sheriff’s Association.
 He continues to teach on the State and Federal levels.

-Hancock has served as a Lion with the Cordele Lions Club for the past 17 years.
+Hancock began serving as a Lion with the Cordele Lions Club in 2001.
 He believes in the work being done by Lions and is enthusiastic about promoting the Lion’s motto “WE SERVE”.
 Hancock’s enthusiasm and participation is contagious.
 He motivates people to become active members and to participate in events.
 As a Lions Club member, Hancock has been active as President of the Cordele Lions Club, Fair Chairman, a Member of the Board of Directors, and the Entertainment Committee.
 He has served as 1st Vice District Governor and Zone Chairman for the District.
 Hancock has received numerous awards from the Lions Club.
 Those awards include the District President Award in 2008, Melvin Jones Award in 2009, Lion of the Year in 2009 and 2012, District Governor’s Recognition Award 2010, International Director’s Recognition Award in 2010 and 2012, and was inducted in to the Lions District 18C Hall of Fame in 2013.
 In 2018 Governor Nathan Deal appointed Hancock to the Georgia Emergency Communications Authority (GECA) Board.
 Hancock was also reappointed to the GECA Board by Governor Brian Kemp.

-Hancock has been married to Mary Ellen Branan Hancock for 35 years.
-They are members of the Cordele Church of Christ.
+Billy Hancock was married to Mary Ellen Hancock for 35 years.
+Mary Ellen passed away on July 2, 2020.
+He is a member of the Cordele Church of Christ.
 He lives his life dedicating his self to helping others and is an active supporter of local youth.
 He is active in the community providing opportunities for youth.
 You will often see him at sporting events providing motivation and support to all of the players.
 He pushes youth to be better citizens and to take pride in their team.